CosmoLike/cocoa/README.md

     # (main) = developers must input the command below on the main branch.
     (main) git checkout -b xyzdev

-In the case where the `xyzdev` already exists, use `git switch` instead of `git checkout -b`.
-Developers also have freedom to push their develop branches to server via the command
+If the `xyzdev` already exists, use `git switch` instead of `git checkout—b`.
+Developers can also push their development branches to the server via the command.

     # (xyzdev) = developers must input the command below on the xyzdev branch.
     (xyzdev) git push -u origin xyzdev

 **Step :two:**: develop the proposed changes.
 We advise developers to commit frequently.
-In your branch, a commit does not need to be atomic, changing the code from one working state to another well-tested meaningful working state.
+In your branch, a commit does not need to be atomic, changing the code from one working state to another well-tested, meaningful working state.
 In your branch, you have absolute freedom.

 **Step :three:**: Once there is an atomic, meaningful, and well-tested improvement to Cocoa, the developer needs first to merge any subsequent changes made in `main` while the developer has been working on the `xyzdev` branch.